uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/model_overview.rst

 Outputs
 ==========

+There are approximately 110 different variables available for output from `DVMDOSTEM`.
+One file will be produced per requested output variable.
+Users can specify the temporal and structural resolutions at which model outputs are produced.
+This functionality allows users to consider their computational resources and information needs when setting up a model run.

-The outputs that are available for DVM-DOS-TEM are listed in the ``config/output_spec.csv`` file that is shipped ith the repo.
+The outputs that are available for DVM-DOS-TEM are listed in the ``config/output_spec.csv`` file that is shipped with the repo.
 The following table is built from that csv file:

+.. hint:: Wide table, scroll right to see all columns!

 .. csv-table:: output_spec.csv
     :file: ../../../config/output_spec.csv